-The purpose of orientation or special purpose visit travel is to assist in the entry, orientation or adjustment of a student to a term location.
-It can also be used to promote family or community engagement in school activities, so that the away from home placement may be effective.
-See 88.3 Family Member or Community Member Travellers
+The purpose of Special Purpose Visit travel is to promote family or community engagement in school activities, so that the away from home placement may be effective.
+It is also available to help support students experiencing serious problems adjusting to school or boarding away from home, who would benefit from a visit from family or community members.
+See 88.3 Family Member or Community Member Travellers.